AntonioP22/aA-Notes/README.md

 ## Using this repository

-1. Use the Template Button above ^ and follow the instructions on making a new repository.
+1. Use the Template Button above ^ and follow the instructions on making a new repository.(Don't click on the .github ISSUE-TEMPLATE)

 1. Then in your VSCode on the getting started screen click on clone repository.